Table of Contents

 --with-examples=false

-This creates the base configuration files needed for both control plane and worker nodes.
+This creates the base config files needed for control plane and worker nodes.

 Step 2: Create Network Configuration Patch

 Static IP addressing is essential for cluster nodes.
-A patch file defines the network configuration:
+A patch file defines the network config:

 1